CS

 The LDV D90 starts from $39,990 before on-road costs, while the Mitsubishi Outlander opens at $39,990.
 Both land at the same RRP, so on-road costs and dealer deals become the real differentiator.

 Once you factor in stamp duty, registration, CTP insurance, and dealer delivery, expect to add roughly 8-12% on top of the RRP depending on your state.
-That puts estimated driveaway prices in the ballpark of $43,989 and $43,989 respectively.
+Estimated driveaway prices sit around $43,674 for the LDV D90 and $41,490 for the Mitsubishi Outlander.

 Safety Rundown